satish1901/bisque-dev/README.md

   2. Using host mounted modules to make it easier to edit
   3. Registering a module to your local server
   4. Use an external data directory and database so you don't lose data when service stops
+  5. This script [https://bitbucket.org/CBIucsb/bisque-stable/downloads/build_bisque_docker_modules.sh] run the following commands for you.

 Full instructions

+  0. Ensure you have the latest stable locally

+     ```
+       docker pull cbiucsb/bisque05:stable
+     ```

   1. Run a bisque server on the host port 9898: